qijianpeng/awesome-edge-computing/README.md

   compile-time simulator optimization.
 (2) SMARTS applies rigorous statistical sampling the­ory to reduce simulation turnaround by several orders of magnitude, while achieving high accuracy and confidence in estimates.

+- [SimGrid](https://github.com/simgrid/simgrid): SimGrid is a scientific
+  instrument to study the behavior of large-scale distributed systems such as Grids, Clouds, HPC or P2P systems.
+It can be used to evaluate heuristics, prototype applications or even assess legacy MPI applications.

 - [SimMobility](https://github.com/smart-fm/simmobility-prod): SimMobility is an
   integrated mobility simulation platform that comprehensively simulates Future Mobility scenarios by integrating long, medium, and short-term travel